 40 Reflections – #13: 40 days of raw recollections during the Lenten Season

 Last week my son had a chest cough, and then a fever, ultimately diagnosed as the flu.
 As time was critical, I picked up the phone in search of Tamiflu, the possible remedy to stop the virus from escalating.
-After calling dozens of pharmacies who had too little of the correct dose, only the adult dose, and definitely not the liquid suspension, I realized a four-leaf clover would be easier to stumble upon.
+After calling dozens of pharmacies that had too little of the correct dose, only the adult dose, and definitely not the liquid suspension, I realized a four-leaf clover would be easier to stumble upon.
 Likewise, Tamiflu was only effective for the first 48 hours of symptom onset, so I abandoned the idea.

 From the essential oil enthusiasts, elderberry pearls were touted as an even better option.
 Contemplating my search for the vintage antidote, I heard 90’s guitar music being strummed by my son whose fever had broke and looked 95% better.
 Plan B is always “let it run its course”.